samuelkurdz/bike-rental/README.md

 ### As a User

-- go to the [Bike Rentals](https://bikerentals.netlify.app/) web app
+- Go to the [Bike Rentals](https://bikerentals.netlify.app/) web app
-- as the system does not detect a logged in account, it routes you to login
+- As the system does not detect a logged in account, it routes you to login
-- you have the option to create an account or login as an existing user (scroll down to see data of an existing user if you prefer the login choice)
+- You have the option to create an account or login as an existing user (scroll down to see data of an existing user if you prefer the login choice)
 - If you create a new account, you are routed back to login, use the details of the new account to login.
 - After login, you can navigate the app, make and cancel reservations, filter the bikes
-- note that the JavaScrpt alert function is used as the error alert system for the app
+- Note that the JavaScrpt alert function is used as the error alert system for the app

 ### As a Manager

-- go to the [Bike Rentals](https://bikerentals.netlify.app/manager) managers platform
+- Go to the [Bike Rentals](https://bikerentals.netlify.app/manager) managers platform
-- as the system does not detect a logged in account, it routes you to login
+- As the system does not detect a logged in account, it routes you to login
-- you have only the option to login as an existing manager (scroll down to see data of an existing user if you prefer the login choice), new managers can only be created by another manager.
+- You have only the option to login as an existing manager (scroll down to see data of an existing user if you prefer the login choice), new managers can only be created by another manager.
 - After login, you can navigate the app, create, edit and delete users, managers and bikes.
-- note that bikes can only be rated by users when they are reserving bikes.
+- Note that bikes can only be rated by users when they are reserving bikes.
-- note that when you delete a bike or a user, all the reservations in which such user or bike beling to are deleted from the database.
+- Note that when you delete a bike or a user, all the reservations in which such user or bike beling to are deleted from the database.
-- note that the JavaScrpt alert function is used as the error alert system for the app
+- Note that the JavaScrpt alert function is used as the error alert system for the app

 ### login data for some existing users